 Introduction: Social anxiety disorder has two critical attentional processes, self-focused attention (SFA) and other-focused attention (OFA).
 These biases are caused by two psychological aspects: Strategies known as positive metacognitive beliefs and negative metacognitive beliefs.
 A method in which the occurrence of OFA is predicted by eye movement has been proposed.
 However, few studies have investigated the relationship between SFA and changes of eye movement.
-We investigated the relationship between the degree of SFA and OFA during speech and eye movements based on psychogenic correlation that psychological changes reflect eye movements in this study.
+The relationship between the degree of SFA and OFA during speech and eye movements was investigated in this study, based on the psychosomatic relationship in which eye movements reflect psychological changes.

-Methods: 40 student subjects completed the Metacognition about Focused Attention in Social Anxiety Questionnaire (MFAQ; Tomita & Kumano, 2016) that measured metacognitive beliefs about SFA and OFA and the Japanese version of Short Fear of Negative Evaluation Scale (SFNE; Sasagawa et al., 2004) that measured fear of negative evaluation.
+Methods : 40 student subjects completed the Metacognition about Focused Attention in Social Anxiety Questionnaire (MFAQ; Tomita & Kumano, 2016) that measured metacognitive beliefs about SFA and OFA and the Japanese version of Short Fear of Negative Evaluation Scale (SFNE; Sasagawa et al., 2004) that measured fear of negative evaluation.
 Thereafter, they underwent speech tasks.
 During speech tasks, the participant's eye movements were tracked.
 After speech task, the participant evaluated the subjective degree of SFA and OFA during speech using the Focused Attention Scale (FAS; Yamada et al., 2002) and Mental Perspective Scale for SAD (MPS; Tomita et al., 2018).
 Correlation analysis was performed between the scanpath during the speech tasks, the number of eye movements, SFA, OFA, and the metacognitive belief that controls both.
 Written informed consent was obtained from all participants.

-Results: The scanpath revealed a weak negative correlation between FAS-self-focused, MPS-observer perspective, positive metacognitive beliefs about SFA, and negative metacognitive beliefs about OFA.
+Results : The scanpath revealed a weak negative correlation between FAS-self-focused, MPS-observer perspective, positive metacognitive beliefs about SFA, and negative metacognitive beliefs about OFA.
 On the other hand, the number of eye movements revealed a significant, moderately positive correlation with negative metacognitive beliefs about OFA.